gramedia-digital-nusantara/midtranspay/docs/get-transaction-status.rst

 .. code-block:: python

-    from veritranspay import veritrans, request
+    from midtranspay import midtrans, request
-    from veritranspay.response import status
+    from midtranspay.response import status

-    # 1: Create a gateway to talk to Veritrans
+    # 1: Create a gateway to talk to Midtrans
-    gateway = veritrans.VTDirect('your-server-key')
+    gateway = midtrans.VTDirect('your-server-key')

     # 2: Build a request with the order_id you want to check
     req = request.StatusRequest('the-order-id')